Orciety/orciety.github.io/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal license.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-Feel free to reach out to me through the contact form on the website or via email at [your-email@example.com](mailto:your-email@example.com).
+Feel free to reach out to me through the contact form on the website or via email at [orciety@hotmail.com](mailto:orciety@hotmail.com).

 Thank you for visiting my portfolio!

 ---

-*Note: Replace `yourusername` and `your-repo-name` with your actual GitHub username and repository name.
-Update the email address and any other placeholder information with your actual details.*